MayurAgnihotri/mayur-az-git1/README.md

 This is my practice Git repository.
 I'm using this repository to do my Git Assignments.

-This is to demo Assignment #5.
+This is to demo Assignment #6.
-Doing some changes in the new local branch.
+Updating the file to commit changes to a new remote branch.